The Journal of Turkish Weekly: Kashagan: Possible Outcomes of the Kazakhstan Government Decisions

 Fitch Ratings will host a teleconference call on Wednesday 10 October at 17:00 Moscow time (14:00 London time) to discuss Kazakhstan's outlook and key sovereign rating drivers, following the agency's sovereign rating mission to the country last week and its affirmation on Monday 8 October of Kazakhstan's sovereign ratings, while revising the Outlook to Stable from Positive...

-RIA Novosti: Moscow-Astana Space Symbiosis
+Moscow-Astana Space Symbiosis

 Kazakhstan and Russia have few reasons for discord, but Russian rocket launches are an increasingly sore point between them.
 In Kazakhstan's opinion, they often fall on its territory causing significant environmental damage...